By Jostle

 Capterra: (4.3/5) – Based on 29 reviews

-Confluence works best when teams need a dependable place to document processes and project context that must stay accessible over time.
-It’s often used for runbooks, onboarding material, and project notes in organizations where Jira already plays a central role in planning and delivery.
+Confluence gives teams a dependable place to document processes and preserve project context over time.
+It’s often used for runbooks and onboarding material, as well as project documentation in companies where Jira already plays a central role in planning and delivery.

 Instead of acting like a traditional intranet, Confluence supports teams behind the scenes.
-People write and update content in shared Spaces, use templates to keep things consistent, and link pages directly to Jira issues or projects.
-That connection helps documentation stay tied to real work, rather than turning into pages that feel out of date as soon as a project moves on.
+People write and update content in shared Spaces and use templates to keep things consistent.
+Pages can link directly to Jira issues or projects, connecting documentation to the work it explains.
+This allows a project manager to move from an issue to the related decision log or process guide without searching through chat histories or disconnected folders.

 As usage grows, Confluence often becomes the system teams trust for context.
 Search, page history, and permissions make it easier to understand what’s current and who owns it, while newer cloud features like whiteboards and simple databases give teams more flexible ways to collaborate without abandoning the page-based model.
 For many organizations, it’s where knowledge lives long after chat threads and tickets are gone.